MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/WorkingWithDynamics/how-to-enter-dates-and-times.md

 ---
-    title: How to: Enter Dates and Times | Microsoft Docs
+    title: How to Enter Dates and Times | Microsoft Docs
     description: You can enter dates and times in all the fields that are specifically assigned to dates (date fields).
     services: project-madeira
     documentationcenter: ''